TheScienceMuseum/heritage-connector/README.md

 Transforming text into data to extract meaning and make connections.
 In development.

+See also our paper, *Heritage connector: A machine learning framework for building linked open data from museum collections*, at [https://doi.org/10.1002/ail2.23](https://doi.org/10.1002/ail2.23).

 A set of tools to:

 - load tabular collection data to a knowledge graph